-- 2.1 Review of operational responses within North Ayrshire for the period 1st April 2018 to 31st March 2019 identified an 8% increase in activity levels across the local authority area from the corresponding activity period 1st April 2017 to 31st March 2018.
-Review of the preceding three years average in respect of current activity levels within North Ayrshire indicated a 6% increase in overall operational activity over the twelve month period.
-In reviewing operational activity on a broad level, false alarms accounted for 52% of all activity within North Ayrshire, with fire related and special service activity accounting for 34% and 14% respectively. - 2.2 For the period 1st April 2018 31st March 2019, progress is being monitored across six indicators, utilising the three year rolling average as basis of measuring performance.
-Year on year and the rolling five year average figures are also being used to review short and long terms changes in demand and trends. - 2.3 Utilising the defined approach in Section 2.2, review of performance against these six indicators identified three indicators are above the three year average due to a rise in activity.
-One indicator has seen a reduction in its respective three year average of more than 5%, one indicator has reduced by less than 5% over the three year rolling average and one indicator has remained unchanged in the three year rolling average.
-Further analysis of this performance is provided in the associated performance report.
+- 2.1 An analysis of operational responses within North Ayrshire for the period 1st April to 30th September 2019 identified a 1.6% increase in activity levels across the local authority when compared to the corresponding period in 2018.
+A further review of the preceding three years average indicated an 8% increase in overall operational activity over the six-month period. - 2.2 In reviewing operational activity on a broader level, false alarms accounted for 53% of all demand within North Ayrshire, with fire related and special service activity accounting for 34% and 13% respectively. - 2.3 For the period 1st April to 30th September 2019, overall progress is being monitored across six indicators, utilising the three-year rolling average as basis of measuring performance.
+Year on year and the rolling five-year average figures are also used to review short and long terms changes in demand and trends. - 2.3 Utilising the defined approach in Section 2.3, review of performance against these six indicators identified two indicators are above the three-year average due to a rise in activity.
+One indicator has seen a reduction in its respective three-year average of more than 21% and three others have reduced by less than 9%, 4% and 1% respectively.
+Further analysis of this performance is provided in the associated performance report [Appendix A].